OpenSRProject/OpenStarRuler-Launchpad/README.md

-# SR2 Mod Manager v0.1.0
+# SR2 Mod Manager v0.2.0

 A small, cross-platform tool capable of installing Star Ruler 2 mods uploaded to online Git repositories, such as the ones hosted by GitHub or Bitbucket.

-The current version must be run from the command line, but a GUI is in development.
+The current version can be run from the command line or a basic Swing GUI.

 ## Table of Contents